What is the soul?

 Can we see it?

 These are all difficult questions to answer.
-Philosophers have studied the soul since the dawn of western civilization.
-Aristotle, for example, did not believe the soul could exist separate from a physical body, while Socrates and Plato considered the soul to be incorporeal and eternal.
+They have perplexed philosophers, theologians, and thinkers throughout history.
+The soul is often described as the core of one's being, representing the unique and eternal essence of an individual.
+It is the repository of consciousness, emotions, and the intangible qualities that make each person distinct.
+Aristotle did not believe the soul could exist separate from a physical body, while Socrates and Plato considered the soul to be incorporeal and eternal.
 Medical professionals and scientists, on the other hand, do not accept the concept of a soul as an entity.
 They only recognize individuals' identities and behaviors caused by physical processes taking place in the human brain.

 In one of BBC's 2015 top stories, David Robson argues that our body and mind are not our own.
 In fact, we are a "fusion of many organisms - including, potentially, another person."
 In Psychology, this condition of multiple identities attempting to take control of an individual is defined as Dissociative Identity Disorder, previously known as Multiple Personality Disorder.
-The name changed after 1994 to reflect progress in understanding the condition which is "characterized by identity fragmentation rather than the growth of separate personalities. "
+The name changed after 1994 to reflect progress in understanding the condition which is "characterized by identity fragmentation rather than the growth of separate personalities."
+Long exposure photography, with its ability to capture multiple instances of movement within a single frame, mirrors this complexity.

 Unfortunately, it is not possible to see people's souls either as incorporeal entities or fragmented personalities, at least with the technology we have today.